As we age, it becomes apparent that we must create new lives. Will we change careers, begin retirement, travel, downsize or stay where we are?

 Whatever the changes, they are often associated with the fear of making those choices.
 We begin to worry about money, our family, our health, where we should live, should we settle down or roam the world.

-Now, in our 60s, we have to make a conscious decision about the things we want in our lives.
+Now, in our 60s and beyond, we have to make a conscious decision about the things we want in our lives.

 Our job in this time of our lives is not to hurry to make something happen.
 Now we have the opportunity to allow the soft flowing of events to become clear to us and then follow the path that has the most meaning in our lives.